claiduiuc/CLAID-Website/_team/sedward.md

 linkedinurl: 'https://www.linkedin.com/'
 ---

-Sophemore unassigned at Gies.
+Sophomore unassigned at Gies.
 Interested in history, culture, anime, and more.